ecphory/HDM/README.md

 LESS EASY INSTALL

-1. Downloaded the official Python ACT-R for Python 2 from https://github.com/tcstewar/ccmsuite or for Python 3 from https://github.com/sterlingsomers/ccmsuite
+1. Downloaded the official Python ACT-R for Python 2 from https://github.com/tcstewar/ccmsuite

 2. Download hdm.py from this repository and place it in ccmsuite/ccm/lib/actr/hdm.py